MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/components/vscode/understanding-file-encoding.md

 - Using the clipboard to copy and paste a script.
 This is common in scenarios like:
   - Copying a script into a VM
   - Copying a script out of an email or webpage
-  - Copying a script into or out of an Microsoft Word or PowerPoint document
+  - Copying a script into or out of a Microsoft Word or PowerPoint document
 - Other text editors, such as:
   - Notepad
   - vim